portworx/px-docs/release-notes/portworx-enterprise.md

 * PWX-3071 - Provide ability to force detach a remote mounted PX volume from a single node when node is down
 * PWX-4772 - Handle storage full conditions more gracefully when the backing store for a px volume gets full
 * PWX-4757 - Improve PX initialization during boot to handle out of quorum volumes gracefully.
 * PWX-4747 - Improve simultaneous large number of volume creates and volume attach/detach in multiple nodes
+* PWX-4467 - Fix hangs when successive volume inspects come to the same volume with cloudsnap in progress
+* PWX-4420 - Fix race between POD delete and volume unmounts

 ### Errata